 Many women are troubled by breasts that have lost elasticity and begun to sag due to the effects of pregnancy, nursing, weight fluctuations, time, or gravity.
 Breast lift surgery, also known as mastopexy, can be a powerful solution to resolve breast ptosis—or the drooping of breast tissue over time.
 In addition to repositioning the breast tissue, nipples, and areolas to a higher location on the chest wall, a breast lift is designed to restore a more youthful shape to breasts that have “deflated” or lost contours.
 This can simultaneously improve projection while achieving a “perkier” bust.

-Dr. Tiffany McCormack is a Reno-based board-certified plastic surgeon who can personalize the breast lift procedure to make your aesthetic goals a reality.
-With advanced breast lift techniques and meticulous incision placement, Dr. McCormack can rejuvenate your breast contours while creating elegant, natural-looking results.
+Dr. Nichole Joslyn and Dr. Tiffany McCormack are Reno-based board-certified plastic surgeons who can personalize the breast lift procedure to make your aesthetic goals a reality.
+With advanced breast lift techniques and meticulous incision placement, Dr. McCormack and Dr. Joslyn can rejuvenate your breast contours while creating elegant, natural-looking results.

 What is Mastopexy?